csgillespie/efficientR/main.md

 as can be seen in figure \@ref(fig:blas-bench).
 Note that the results of such tests are highly dependent on the particularities of each computer.
-However, it clearly shows that 'programming' benchmarks (e.g. the calculation of 3,500,000 Fibonacci numbers) are now much faster, whereas matrix calculations and functions receive a substantial speed boost.
+However, it clearly shows that 'programming' benchmarks (e.g. the calculation of 3,500,000 Fibonacci numbers) are not much faster, whereas matrix calculations and functions receive a substantial speed boost.
 This demonstrates that the speed-up you can expect from BLAS depends heavily on the type of computations you are undertaking.